Freiling87/CCU/CCU/Scratchpad.md

     - Faction Firefighter Aligned
     - Faction Gorilla Aligned
 #	CT	General
-##		C	Character Repository Trait Display
-This might require a refactor of the Legacy Dictionary.
-Switch it to Types instead of strings, and pull the names when calling it.
-##		C	Legacy Updater
-Loading from Character Repository: Before loaded into a slot, traits are not yet updated.
-The easiest way to do this is probably to continue the hacky smoke & mirrors.
-Just display the translated trait rather than loading/saving character data.
 ##		C	Relationship Refactor
 ###			C	Create SetRelationship(agent, otherAgent, VRelationship)
 Current state is embarrassing
-##		C	Agent.killerRobot
-###			T	Water Damage
-CL reported that they take damage in water.
-P_Agent.KillerRobotWaterDamage
-###			C	Water Bullet Damage
-BulletHitbox.HitAftermath
-	In 2 places in there
-###			C	Fearless
-Combat.CombatCheck
-Since there's a trait for this, it needs to be modular
-###			C	Explosive Stimulator targets KR
-Whatever the item's called AgentInteractions.UseExplosiveStimulator
-###			C	EMP Vulnerability
-Explosion.ExplosionHit
-###			C	Knockback Bonus
-Melee.Attack
-###			C	Not sure
-ObjectMult.UpdateObjectMult
 ##		T	Pickpocket Aligned
 From CL's bug report:
 	they did steal several times in a row without crashing